Broke-iOS-Developers/Unplanned/README.md

 **Required Must-have Stories**
 * User sees an app icon on the home screen and a styled launch screen
+* User can log in
+* User can register a new account
 * User can see categories based on entertainment and food.
 * User can select categories and enter in parameters which will give the app something to randomize points of interest (POI) from and return a selection.
 * Users can view returned POI(s).
 * Users can re-randomize if they're not satisfied with the selection.
 * Users can view the details of the selection like restaurant hours, rating, prices, etc..
 * Users can view their liked POIs in their profile page.
-* Lets users change privacy.
+* Lets users change language, and app notification settings.

 **Optional Nice-to-have Stories**
-* User can log in
-* User can register a new account

 * Users can rate the places they've been to.
 * Users can see the places they've been to.
 * Users can like or mark places they've been to and blacklist it to the randomizer so they can try completely new things.